Blogs

 wave

-The US airstrikes, the first since President Trump's return to office, targeted Houthi leaders and infrastructure.
-Trump vowed "overwhelming lethal force," while Secretary of State Marco Rubio emphasized the continued mission to neutralize the Houthi threat to global shipping.
-This aggressive posture has the potential to further escalate tensions in the region and potentially involve Iran, a key supporter of the Houthis.
+These US airstrikes were the first since President Trump returned to office.
+He vowed "overwhelming lethal force," and Secretary of State Marco Rubio doubled down on the mission to neutralize the Houthi threat to global shipping.
+It’s a strong stance, and frankly, a little scary.
+With Iran—a key supporter of the Houthis—in the picture, this could easily spin out of control.

 FAQ